My Child Is Too Young To Move Out

 Studying abroad comes hand-in-hand with living alone.

-When leaving their parents house most children will go through these 6 stages:
+When leaving their parents house, most children will go through these six stages:

-- First week: in the first week everything is new, your child is figuring out where to go, what to do, what classes they are going to attend, etc.…
+- The first week: in the first week everything is new, your child is figuring out where to go, what to do, what classes they are going to attend, etc.…

 - After a month: after the first month, your child will start feeling homesick.
 In this stage, you will notice an increase of calls and texts and an overall need to be in touch with you.